 So does this mean taking marijuana/ cannabis even for medical purposes is harmful?

-This might be a topic of concern for people with Marijuana cards in New Jersey who have to take marijuana regularly for medical purposes.
+This might be a topic of concern for people with Marijuana cards who have to take marijuana regularly for medical purposes.
 But you can take a breath of relief for now, as there is much more research that needs to be done on this topic.

 Scientists still need to study the effect of chronic use of cannabis-based on sex, age, and other relevant factors like mental health.
 Because the majority of the existing research on this topic includes adolescents and youngsters.

 Since there is not much information on whether cannabis can cause emotional blunting in adults or not you can keep using your New Jersey Medical Marijuana Card for the time being.